Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Appendix

 While our framework demonstrates strong performance, several limitations remain.
-First, handling longer videos with complex scenes and smaller objects is still challenging, as high-quality spatio-temporal data for such cases is still relatively scarce.
+First, handling longer videos with complex scenes and smaller objects remains challenging, as high-quality spatiotemporal data for such cases remains relatively scarce.
 Second, reasoning-intensive queries that require multi-step inference beyond direct grounding remain difficult to fully address.
 Finally, our current design does not integrate audio or speech information, which often carries crucial cues for understanding video content.
-Future work will focus on extending the approach to longer and more complex videos, enriching supervision for fine-grained object grounding, and unifying multimodal signals including speech to further enhance logical reasoning.
+Future work will focus on extending the approach to longer and more complex videos, enriching supervision for fine-grained object grounding, and unifying multimodal signals, including speech, to further enhance logical reasoning.